 The first Kunz Fund in Biology Award, was presented to PhD candidate Jesse Delia in 2015.
 Jesse is conducting comparative research on the evolution of parental care and embryo behavior in several species of glassfrogs in the forests of Panama, Colombia, and Ecuador.

 Jesse’s research has been featured in news outlets such as: Science, LiveScience and IFLScience, as well as the New York Times.
 Jesse has gone to extraordinary lengths to stretch small grants from various organizations to complete his international fieldwork and wrote the following after receiving the award: “I am honored to be the first recipient of the Thomas H. Kunz Award…funding opportunities like the Kunz Award are critical for opening up opportunities and enabling graduate students to independently pursue new and potentially risky research directions.”

 As you may know, Tom is now retired and continuing with an arduous recovery from the serious brain injuries he suffered in a tragic accident at the end of October 2011.
-Tom has made amazing progress over the past four years and generally seems to be doing well; if you’re interested in visiting him and his wife Margaret, feel free to get in touch with Mike Sorenson.
+Tom has made amazing progress over the past seven years and generally seems to be doing well; if you’re interested in visiting him and his wife Margaret, feel free to get in touch with Mike Sorenson.